Back to Library

 Exercise Guide

-Master setup, range of motion, and tempo with step-by-step instructions so every rep is more effective and safer.
+Master the setup, range of motion, and tempo for safer, more effective reps.

 This unilateral exercise focuses on isolating the gastrocnemius and soleus muscles of the lower leg.
 By standing on one foot and lifting your heel off the ground, you increase the resistance and improve balance.
 It is highly effective for correcting muscle imbalances, enhancing ankle stability, and building explosive power for running and jumping, all without needing any specialized gym equipment.